 The school districts targeted in the grant include Fitchburg (Arthur M. Longsjo Middle School, Memorial Middle School, Fitchburg High School), Gardner (Gardner Middle School, Gardner High School), and Leominster (Samoset Middle School, Sky View Middle School, Leominster High School).

 Specifically designed for disadvantaged students, ETS is one of the nationwide TRIO programs created through federal legislation over 40 years ago.
 TRIO participants represent a variety of ethnic and cultural backgrounds.
-Mount Wachusett Community College has administered the ETS program for over 19 years.
+Mount Wachusett Community College has administered the ETS program since Fall of 1992.
 ETS is 100% funded by the U.S. Department of Education.
-The total funding for this grant is $319,768 annually.
+The total funding for this grant is $330,600 annually.

 The staff of ETS provides services to eligible participants.
 If you have a disability and may require accommodations in order to participate fully in program activities, please contact Ramon Gonzalez, ETS Director to discuss your specific needs at 978-630-9248.